DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-15 Journal Entry Notes.md

 - Specific spells / upgrades.

 ##### Triggers
 Triggers define points at which the journal entry conditions can be evaluated.
-These are based on in-game
+These are based on in-game events.
 - Enter a specific room type
 - Defeat a specific enemy type
 - Defeat a specific area / boss
+- Defeat a number of specific room t

 ##### Modifiers (Use UObject classes to define these)

-- Reaching certain areas / Reach the end of the game
+Modifiers are the specific conditions that must be met in conjunction with the triggers to consider a journal entry's conditions to be fulfilled.

 - Clear a certain number of Alternate Rooms
 - Acquire a specific upgrade from the upgrade room
 - Defeat a certain number of specific enemies(?)